 A further Petition, this time sponsored by Alderman Sir Christopher Leaver, was submitted on 12 February 1986 and the Court of Aldermen agreed to the Company being constituted as the 97th Livery Company of the City of London on 22 October 1986 (the 14th Anniversary of the formation of the Guild).

 The Windsor Herald of Arms presented the Environmental Cleaners with its framed Royal Charter in November 2011, having been granted by HM The Queen in 2010.

 We can have up to 450 liverymen.
 The Environment Cleaners is an equal opportunities organisation and has had three lady Masters, so far.

-- HRH Prince Philip, Duke of Edinburgh, is an Honorary Freeman of the Company.
+- HRH Prince Philip, Duke of Edinburgh, was an Honorary Freeman of the Company.